fastobo/fastobo-syntax/README.md

   ([owlcs/owlapi#833](https://github.com/owlcs/owlapi/pull/833)).
 * ISO-8601 datetimes can only be parsed from the canonical format (`YYYY-MM-DDTHH:MM:SS`) with an optional timezone.
 Week dates and calendar dates are not supported.
+* Dates in `creation_date` clauses can be either full ISO-8601 datetimes (as recommended by the format 1.4 specifications) or simply ISO-8601 dates, which is suggested by the format 1.4 guide (albeit non-normative).

 ## See also